 The Cultural Studies program uniquely positions graduate students to explore courses related to their fields of interest across a wide range of departments and programs.
 The minor consists of four courses totaling a minimum of 12 credit hours.
 These include C601: Intro to Cultural Studies and 3 sections of C701: Special Topics in Cultural Studies or C790: Independent Readings in Cultural Studies.
 C601 will be offered through a different instructor and department each year.
 We also offer a range of courses through the C701 rubric.
-Course descriptions for Fall 2025 are listed below.
+Course descriptions for Spring 2026 are listed below.
 Please follow enrollment procedures according to your home department’s guidance.
-Feel free to reach out to us at any time with questions via our email (cstudies@indiana.edu).
+Feel free to reach out to us at any time with questions via our email (cstudies@iu.edu).

 Students must officially declare the minor during the early phase of their Ph.D. studies by completing the minor declaration form posted on the website and consult with the director of the Cultural Studies program.